-In accordance with the provisions of the corporate texts, the Audit and Compliance Committee was assisted by the Internal Audit Director Mr. Isidro del Valle Santín and the Internal Audit Manager Mrs. Rosa Sánchez Bravo, in her duties as adviser to the Commission
+In accordance with these guidelines, all Audit and Compliance Committee meetings were attended by the Internal Audit Director, Mr Isidro del Valle Santín, and the Internal Audit Manager, Ms Rosa Sánchez Bravo, in her duties as adviser to the Committee.

-Similarly, during 2017, upon the invitation of the Chairman of the Commission, the Committee requested the presence of Managers, related to matters of its competence in accordance with the order established: the Chief Executive Officer Mr. Marcelino Oreja Arburúa, the Chief Financial Officer of Enagás Mr. Borja García- Alarcón Altamirano, They have also attended the meetings of the Committee when it has dealt with matters related to its functions, the Director of Risks and the Director of Execution.
+Similarly, during 2018, upon the invitation of the Chair of the Committee, the Committee insisted on the presence of the following Directors, in relation to matters of their competence in accordance with the established agenda: the Chief Executive Officer Mr Marcelino Oreja Arburúa and the Chief Financial Officer of Enagás Mr Borja García-Alarcón Altamirano.
+The Chief Risk Officer and the Compliance Officer also attended meetings of the Committee when the latter addressed issues related to their functions.

-However, the representatives of the External Auditor, Ernst & Young, S.L., have attended the ordinary meetings of the Committee.
+Likewise, the representatives of the external auditors, Ernst & Young, S.L., attended the ordinary meetings of the Committee.